samw-nrhc/Effort-Satisfaction-Matrix/README.md

 Click the links above or browse the `/` folder to see the images directly.

 ---
+## Future Directions

+This repository is just the starting point for the **Effort–Satisfaction Matrix (ES Matrix)**.
+Planned next steps include:

+- **Interactive Version**
+  Build an interactive web app where users can map their own effort vs. satisfaction over time.

+- **Integration with the Maximum Happiness Tool (MHT)**
+  Use the ES Matrix as one of the core frameworks inside the MHT platform to guide users from dissatisfaction toward fulfillment or contentment.

+- **Research Collaborations**
+  Explore connections to psychology, education, organizational behavior, and career development.
+Collaborations could help validate the framework and refine its applications.

+- **Case Studies & Examples**
+  Add real-world stories, use cases, and visual walkthroughs showing how individuals or teams can apply the ES Matrix.

+- **Community Input**
+  Open the repo for contributions, feedback, and adaptations—helping the matrix evolve into a shared tool for human flourishing.

 ## Diagrams

 ### 1. Base Matrix